mekosteinberg/ray-of-care/README.md

 ### Approach Taken

 Normally, using React, the front is easy enough to implement.
-I had to learn React Router and Next.js this time, so my start wasn't as speedy and quick as usual.
+I had to learn Next.js this time, so my start wasn't as speedy and quick as usual.
+Next.js has its own version of React-Router built in.

 ### Technologies Used